What is Britannia Silver (.958 Silver)? What is its Value and is it Worth Anything?

 No, Britannia silver isn’t magnetic.
 It’s diamagnetic.

 Britannia silver as a silver alloy contains 95.8% silver and 4.2% copper.
-Pure silver is a diamagnetic precious metal, and copper is diamagnetic metal too.
+Pure silver is a diamagnetic precious metal, and copper is a diamagnetic metal too.

 Both silver and copper being diamagnetic means Britannia silver is also diamagnetic.